MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ### Parameters

 *val*<br/>
-A value that indicates if the number of threads available in subsequent parallel region can be adjusted by the runtime.
-If nonzero, the runtime can adjust the number of threads, if zero, the runtime will not dynamically adjust the number of threads.
+A value that indicates if the number of threads available in following parallel regions can be adjusted by the runtime.
+If nonzero, the runtime can adjust the number of threads, if zero, the runtime won't dynamically adjust the number of threads.

 ### Remarks